 4) List and describe possible props.
-How and why are these essential?

-4) Are there any other specific
+How and why are these essentialAre there any other specific

 students that you hope to work with as collaborators?
 Who, in what capacity, and why?

 5) Would you prefer to present this project in the beginning, middle or end of the semester?
 Why?

+6) If applicable, what are your plans for dealing with any violence or intimacy that the play includes?

-6) Is there anything else you wish to share about your ideas for this project?
+7) Is there anything else you wish to share about your ideas for this project?